Merseyside Child Death Overview Panel (CDOP)

 Accountability & Financial Agreement

-The Merseyside CDOP is accountable to the statutory partners and the relationship with these and other strategic partners is highlighted in this Memorandum of Understanding.
+Merseyside and Isle of Man CDOP is accountable to the statutory partners and the relationship with these and other strategic partners is highlighted in CDOP’s Memorandum of Understanding.

 The responsibility for the management of budget arrangements will be with the host organisation i.e. Liverpool City Council.